List of Mutant X episodes: Season 1 (2001–02)

 The first season starts off with a two-part episode that introduces the main characters.
 Afterward, the episodes become stand-alone episodes.
-In nearly every episode a New Mutant appears, whom Mutant X wants to help, while Genomex wants to capture this New Mutant.
-This work is often done by a special member of Genomex (who most times is also a New Mutant), who nearly always fails at the end of the episode and then vanishes to be never seen again.
+In nearly every episode a New Mutant appears, who Mutant X wants to help, while Genomex wants to capture this New Mutant.
+This work is often done by a special member of Genomex, who most times is also a New Mutant, who nearly always fails at the end of the episode and then vanishes to be never seen again.
 Although "Dancing on the Razor" aired after "A Breed Apart", the latter episode is the season finale episode.

 Season 2 (2002–03)

 As shown at the end of season one, Genomex is defeated while Mason Eckhart is put into a stasis capsule.
-The main villain is now Gabriel Ashlocke, a powerful New Mutant who however suffers from the fatal side effects of his mutations.
+The main villain is now Gabriel Ashlocke, a powerful New Mutant who suffers from the fatal side effects of his mutations.
 Most of the first episodes of season two revolve around Ashlocke and his plans to cure himself from his deadly mutations.
 After he is killed, the next episodes are again stand-alone episodes which follows "The New Mutant of the Week" pattern.

 Season 3 (2003–04)

 Season three sees several major cast changes.
-In the beginning of the first episode it is revealed that Emma is dead while Adam is also presumed dead (which later turns out to be false).
-A new fourth New Mutant, Lexa Pierce, joins Mutant X. Mutant X now works for the secret society known as The Dominion, which forces them in most episodes to solve problems revolving around New Mutants or other genetic problems.
+In the beginning of the first episode it is revealed that Emma is dead while Adam is also presumed dead, which later turns out to be false.
+A new fourth New Mutant, named Lexa Pierce, joins Mutant X. Mutant X now works for the secret society known as the Dominion, which forces them in most episodes to solve problems revolving around New Mutants or other genetic problems.